simonmichael/hledger/hledger-lib/hledger_journal.m4.md

 revenues
 ```

-Ie without account declarations, they are displayed in alphabetical order.
+By default, they are displayed in alphabetical order.
 But if you add the following account directives to the journal:
 ```journal
 account assets